How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 With that in mind, here are some steps you can take for various scenarios in which you are made to feel uncomfortable:

-• If you’re not interested in a discussion, just block their account and report them to the platform through which you’re communicating.
+- If you’re not interested in a discussion, just block their account and report them to the platform.

-In the US, in 28 states, it’s still legal to fire someone based on their sexual orientation, and termination due to gender identity is still allowed in 30 states.
+In 28 US states, it’s still legal to fire someone based on their sexual orientation, and termination due to gender identity is still allowed in 30 states.
+This lack of LGBTQ-inclusive policies puts many at risk.

-"I'm worried my sexual identity being in the open could hurt my future career," exclaimed Courtney, a bisexual woman.
+"I'm worried my sexual identity being in the open could hurt my future career," explained Courtney, a bisexual woman.

-These figures are truly shocking, but they highlight why it’s so important to know your rights.
+These figures are truly shocking, but they highlight why knowing your rights is so important.

 If you do feel pressured into a friendship with anyone you’re not comfortable with, there are ways to filter what they see.
 Most platforms let you customize who can see each post, so you can vary the information you share with certain people.
 Here’s how to do this on popular social network sites:

 Experiencing harassment or discrimination in your workplace can be deeply distressing.
-With today's digital world, there's a possibility that you might be subjected to online harassment from your colleagues.
+With today's digital world, you might be subjected to LGBTQ cyberbullying or other forms of online harassment from your colleagues.
 But that doesn't imply you're helpless.
 Here's your initial point of action:

 Tips for Parents of LGBTQ+ Youth

-If you are the parent of an LGBTQ+ child, it's essential to verse yourself in online safety.
+If you are the parent of an LGBTQ+ child, you’ll want to verse yourself in online safety, especially given the increasing risks and consequences of LGBTQ cyberbullying.

-Similarly, if you discover that your child is queer but has not disclosed that information to you, it is important that you do not confront them about it.
+Similarly, if you discover that your child is queer but has not disclosed that information to you, don’t confront them about it.
 Instead, have an open dialogue and incorporate statements about the LGBTQ community that will help your child feel safe.

 Talk to them, but more importantly LISTEN.
-Ask what help they need and what tactics they’re using to protect themselves online.
+Ask what help they need and what tactics they’re using to protect themselves online from LGBTQ cyberbullying.
 Many resources exist to support LGBTQ youth and their parents, so feel free to reach out and connect with others.

-Below is a list of organizations that offer a plethora of resources for LGBTQ youth and their loved ones.
+Below is a list of organizations that offer resources for LGBTQ youth and their loved ones.

-• FFLAG: Standing for Families and Friends of Lesbians and Gays, this registered nonprofit’s primary focus is supporting and sharing information with the friends and family of LGBTQ+ people.
+- FFLAG: Families and Friends of Lesbians and Gays is a registered nonprofit whose primary focus is to support and share information with the friends and family of LGBTQ+ people.
 In addition to providing resources, they also connect members with local groups and contacts.

 Helpful Blogs & Forums

-You can also find an infinite number of blogs and forums that are used to discuss problems and share personal experiences.
+You can also find blogs and forums that are used to discuss problems and share personal experiences.
 Popular blogs for LGBTQ+ youth and their parents include:

 Studies show that LGBTQ+ youth are presented with more relevant risk factors than any other group of young people.

 Often this occurs when children or youth come from homophobic/transphobic families that don’t give them the support they need and deserve.
-Young people who are forced to stay in the closet due to fears of backlash from their parents are particularly at risk of sexual extortion.
+Young people who are forced to stay in the closet due to fears of backlash from their parents are particularly at risk of sexual extortion and cyber harassment.

 “When I was younger, and the internet more ruthless, I had a man threatening to come to my house to tell my parents unless I sent him pictures,” recounts Giselle, an asexual transgender woman.
 “I had [nowhere] to go and thought that some stranger was going to tell my parents everything.”